Fees and funding

 If you are unsure of whether you will be considered a UK/EU or overseas student, please check your fee status.

-Up-to-date information on the cost of living in Edinburgh is available from the Edinbrgh Global.
+Up-to-date information on the cost of living in Edinburgh is available on the New Students website.

 All students are responsible for securing funding for their study.

 University of Edinburgh Scholarships

 We recommend applicants check the University of Edinburgh's Scholarships and Student Funding webpages to find information on scholarships they may be eligible for.
 This webpage also has a scholarship search tool you can use to filter results by study level, nationality, and subject area.

 We offer one full scholarship, consisting of a full fee waiver and a stipend set at UKRI levels, to a student who may otherwise face barriers to applying for postgraduate study.

 Further information, including the eligibility criteria and how to apply, can be found at the below link.